-Since passing Assembly Bill (AB) 32, the State has enacted regulations and programs to reduce GHG emissions.
+Since passing AB 32, the State has enacted regulations and programs to reduce GHG emissions.
 Although statewide in scope, these actions affect several sources of San Mateo's emissions, and so the local benefits of these State efforts can be "credited" to San Mateo even in cases where the community has not needed to take any action.
 This CAP includes the local benefits from five State policies:

-- Renewables Portfolio Standard: The Renewables Portfolio Standard (RPS) was first established in 2002 and has been amended multiple times, mostly recently by SB 100 in 2018.
+- Renewables Portfolio Standard: The Renewables Portfolio Standard (RPS) was first established in 2002 and has been amended multiple times, most recently by SB 100 in 2018.
 It requires all electricity providers in the State to obtain at least 33% of their electricity from eligible renewable resources by the end of 2020, 60% of their electricity from eligible renewable resources by the end of 2030, and all of their electricity from carbon-free (although not necessarily eligible renewable) resources by the end of 2045.

-This policy reduces GHG emissions from electricity use, including electricity used to transport and process water and wastewater, and electricity used for electric vehicles. - Clean Car Standards: In 2002, California adopted AB 1493, the New Passenger Motor Vehicle Greenhouse Gas Emission Standards or Pavley standard.
+This policy reduces GHG emissions from electricity use, including electricity used to transport and process water and wastewater, and electricity used for electric vehicles.

+- Clean Car Standards: In 2002, California adopted AB 1493, the New Passenger Motor Vehicle Greenhouse Gas Emission Standards or Pavley standard.
 It requires a reduction in tailpipe GHG emissions from new vehicles produced from 2009 to 2015.
 In 2012 CARB adopted an extension of this policy, the Advanced Clean Car Standards, which require more stringent reductions in tailpipe GHG emissions from vehicles produced from 2016 to 2025.
+In 2022, CARB adopted a further extension, known as Advanced Clean Cars II, which apply to vehicles produced from 2026 to 2035, and require that all new light-duty vehicles sold in California be zero-emission by 2035.
 The Clean Car Standards (including the Advanced Clean Car Standards) reduce GHG emissions from on-road transportation. - Title 24 Energy Efficiency Standards: Title 24 is California's energy efficiency standards for new buildings, applied at the local level through the project review process.
 The standards are strengthened every three years, with the ultimate goal of making new buildings net-zero energy, meaning that they would generate as much energy as they use.
-The most recent set of Title 24 standards will go into effect on January 1, 2020.
-This policy will reduce GHG emissions from electricity and natural gas use in new homes and nonresidential buildings.
+The most recent set of Title 24 standards went into effect on January 1, 2023.
+This policy will reduce GHG emissions from electricity and natural gas use in new homes and nonresidential buildings. - SB 1383: California's SB 1383 aims to reduce GHG emissions from organic waste by requiring businesses and residents to separate their organic waste from other waste streams for recycling or composting.
+The law sets targets for reducing organic waste disposal in landfills by 75 percent by 2025 and requires local jurisdictions to implement organic waste recycling programs to meet these goals.